 Head of Chamber’s Creativity Industry Group, David Ummels, has been a driving force through Art for Guernsey in acquiring an original artwork by Pierre- Auguste Renoir.
 A trailblazing exhibition to allow islanders to engage and reconnect with this major part of our artistic heritage is to take place at Beau Sejour this autumn.

-The Renoir Trail was enjoyed by thousands of islanders as they explored the artists favourite haunts and from the 28th of September to the 4th of October, Art for Guernsey will be building on that interest with a special display.
+The Renoir Walk was enjoyed by thousands of islanders as they explored the artists favourite haunts and from the 28th of September to the 4th of October, Art for Guernsey will be building on that interest with a special display.

 Renoir has a special significance for Guernsey as the artist spent just over a month on the island in 1883 and worked on 15 paintings during his stay, the majority depicting views of Moulin Huet.
 Last year Art for Guernsey celebrated his importance to our island by putting together the Renoir Walk.
 Planning permission was recently granted to make the Renoir Walk a permanent fixture in the Moulin Huet valley.